-- a) All nominations for the appointment of External Examiners must be approved by the University Senate or UCB Academic Board. - b) The relevant authority with responsibility and oversight for the appointment of External Examiners shall be: - i) For UCB awards: The Academic Board of UCB - ii) For University of Birmingham awards: The Senate of The University of Birmingham - iii) For University of Warwick awards: The Senate of University of Warwick - c) No award shall be awarded without participation in the assessment process of at least one examiner external to UCB, acting as a full member of the relevant Board of Examiners.
-Exceptions to this requirement shall be granted by Academic Board. - d) For taught programmes of study the procedures for appointment, including eligibility criteria, and the role of External Examiners shall be as specified in the Code of Practice on External Examining.
+- a) All nominations for the appointment of External Examiners must be approved by the University Senate or UCB Academic Board. - b) The relevant authority with responsibility and oversight for the appointment of External Examiners shall be: - i) For UCB awards: The Academic Board of UCB - ii) For University of Birmingham awards: The Senate of the University of Birmingham - iii) For University of Warwick awards: The Senate of University of Warwick - iv) For apprenticeships the End Point Assessment will be conducted by IFATE (Institute for Apprenticeships and Technical Education) approved and appointed externals.
+Where this is UCB an external examiner will be appointed to independently review EPA actions and decisions.

+No award shall be awarded without participation in the assessment process of at least one examiner external to UCB, acting as a full member of the relevant Board of Examiners.
+Exceptions to this requirement shall be granted by Academic Board.

+For taught programmes of study the procedures for appointment, including eligibility criteria, and the role of External Examiners shall be as specified in the Code of Practice on External Examining.